 Avian Research

 Due to its size and unique combination of habitats, the Great Marsh hosts a diverse array of avian life.
-To date, over 170 species of birds have been identified on the property.
-Of these 170, the Great Marsh hosts several rare and uncommon species throughout the entire year and often in numbers not seen in other locations in Southeastern Pennsylvania.
+To date, nearly 200 species of birds have been identified on the property.
+Of these, the Great Marsh hosts several rare and uncommon species throughout the entire year and often in numbers not seen in other locations in Southeastern Pennsylvania.
 With the ongoing generous and carefully planned conservation efforts of the Moore family, Brandywine Conservancy and the French & Pickering Creeks Conservation Trust, the Great Marsh will continue to be an extremely valuable laboratory for ornithological research and educational activities long into the future.

 Click for more information: